-The supplementary form includes a section which confirms regular parental worship and which must be signed by the Vicar, Minister or Priest.
-When a vicar is not in post the form should be signed by a Churchwarden or other appropriate representative.
-If you have recently moved into the area a letter from the Minister of your previous church authenticating a continuity of worship must be supplied, to provide evidence of continuity of worship as outlined above.
-Please provide evidence of your old and new address.
+Public worship services are held at Jesus Church on Sundays at 8.00am and 10.30am, and usually on Wednesdays at 9.15am.
+For the most up to date service information, please visit www.jesuschurch.org.uk must be signed by your Vicar/Minister/Priest.
+When a Vicar/Minister/Priest is not in post, the form should be signed by a Church Warden or other appropriate designated representative.
+If you have recently moved into the area, a letter from the Vicar/Minister/Priest of your previous Church must be supplied to evidence continuity of worship as outlined above.
+Please provide evidence of both your old and new address.